vanilla-reforged/wordpress-cms-vmangos-docker/README.md

 ### lazycms-vmangos-docker

-A simple CMS for vanilla WoW servers with free SSL certificates from a Traefik reverse proxy.
+A Docker setup for a simple VMaNGOS CMS
+Using a Traefik reverse proxy for free SSL certificates.

 ### preview